-The observed state is a doublette of the 2^+ at 3057.5 keV and the 3^- at 3039.8 keV which can not be resolved.
+The observed transition is a doublet of the 2^+ state at 3057.5 keV and the 3^- state at 3039.8 keV which cannot be resolved.
 This explains the deviations in the excitation energy compared to Ref.
 [Fra05] and the deviations of theory and experiment at larger scattering angles.
-The cross section is described well by assuming a spin of 2 and a positive parity.
+The cross section is described best by assuming a spin of 2 and a positive parity.
 Therefore the 3^- state is much weaker excited.